What is a cataract?

 2) Phacoemulsification, commonly termed as Phaco Cataract Surgery.

-Cataract treatment cost in general depends on selection of lens and the technology used for the surgery.
+Cataract Treatment in Navi Mumbai cost in general depends on the selection of lenses and the technology used for the surgery.
 Which may vary from Rs.7000 to Rs.120000 per eye.

 Book an appointment for Cataract Counseling or call us @ 7303701800